the-teachingRSE-project/competencies/competencies.md

 Research software often starts out as a tool to answer a personal research question and becomes more important when other researchers rely on it.
 Some research software might even be used to deal with critical questions such as weather forecasting or medical diagnosis.
-To formalise the process of giving good advice a classification of software is commonly used [@Wang2012;
+A classification of software is commonly used to formalise the process of giving good advice [@Wang2012;
 @Schlauch2018b] where research software can move from one class to another during its life-cycle. @Schlauch2018b classify applications based on their scope and criticality and provide \ac{SE} recommendations.
 The RSE needs to be able to